 Niche selecting arguments

-Interest beats intelligence
+Interest trumps intelligence

-Consistency matters more than profit at first
+Consistency is more important than profit at first

 You should understand the pain, not the product

-Small niches feel safer for beginners
+Smaller niches feel safer for beginners

-Your niche should match your daily life
+Your niche matches your daily life

 You don’t need to be an expert on day one

 You can learn how to find your niche as you go!
 You can document your journey.
 People love to see someone grow.
-You just need to be 5% more helpful than the person reading your blog.
+You need to be 5% more helpful than the person reading your blog.

-Confidence grows after action, not before
+Confidence grows after work, not before.

 How to find your niche?

-Trending niches
+Trending niche

-Highest paying niches
+Highest paying niche

-Profitable niches
+Profitable niche

 Niche Selection Process Using Tools (Serial List)

-1. Google Trends
+Google Trends

-5. Google Search & YouTube Research
+Google Search and YouTube Research

 Conclusion: Start Small, Think Big